nikkaroraa/portfolio-tracker/README.md

 - Add tags and descriptions for organization

 ### Portfolio Dashboard
-- Switch to the "Dashboard" tab for comprehensive analytics
+- View comprehensive analytics with charts and breakdowns
-- View total portfolio value across all networks
+- See total portfolio value across all networks
-- See individual token holdings and their USD values
+- Track individual token holdings and their USD values
-- Track transaction history and portfolio changes
+- Monitor recent transactions across all wallets

-### Demo Mode Features
+### Key Features
-- Instant access to realistic portfolio data
+- 🔄 **Real-time Updates**: Refresh balances and transactions with one click
-- Explore all features without API setup
+- 📊 **Portfolio Analytics**: Visual breakdown by chains and token holdings
-- Based on publicly known crypto addresses
+- 🕒 **Transaction Feed**: Recent transactions across all your wallets
-- Perfect for screenshots, demos, and testing
+- 🏷️ **Organization**: Tag and categorize wallets for easy management

 ## 🏗️ Architecture